jeanmerlet/ruby_games/chess/readme.md

 Hello!
-Welcome to the readme for my command-line Ruby chess game for 2-player hotseat.
+Welcome to my command-line Ruby chess game for 2-player hotseat.

 All standard chess rules have been coded, including king- and queen-side castling, pawn en-passant captures, and pawn promotions.